mattsterp/css-zen-garden/README.md

 # css-zen-garden
-CSS Zen Garden - Typography version
+CSS Zen Garden - Typography version:

 A demonstration of what can be accomplished through CSS-based design.